cduvallet/q2-dbotu/README.md

 conda install -c cduvallet -c conda-forge dbotu_q2
 ```

-Note that you need the April 2018 QIIME 2 release (version `2018.4`) or later for this plugin to work.

-If that doesn't work, you can clone or download this repo to your computer, activate your qiime environment, and then run:
+If that doesn't work, you can clone or download this repo to your computer, _activate your qiime environment_, and then run:

 ```
 python setup.py install